Coronavirus and welfare benefits

 Our Family Finances Adviser Derek explains theCoronavirus Job Retention Scheme, the government's initiative tofinancially support people unable to do their jobs during thecoronavirus outbreak.

-The scheme will last until the end of October, however from August employers using the scheme will be asked to share some of the costs of paying people's wages.
+Initially the government met the full 80% of a furloughed worker's wages, however from August employers using the scheme will be asked to share some of the costs of paying furloughed people's wages.
 You will still receive 80% of your wages capped at £2,500 per month but the following will apply:

 - From August your employer will have to meet the costs of employers' national insurance contributions and employer's pension contributions.